onikolaiev/ado.core/docs/Remove-ADOWorkItemQuery.md

 ```

 ## DESCRIPTION
-Wraps Queries - Delete.
+Wraps Queries - Delete endpoint.
-Removes the item and its permission changes irreversibly.
+Permanently removes the item and its permission changes.

 ## EXAMPLES